ml-struct-bio/cryodrgn/README.md

 ## Installation/dependencies:

-Until the cryoDRGN conda package is available, for now, git clone the source and install the dependencies with conda:
+Until the cryoDRGN conda package is available, for now, git clone the source code and install the following dependencies with anaconda, replacing the cudatoolkit version as necessary:

     conda create --name cryodrgn
     source activate cryodrgn